Prakharprasun/jax-flax-vit-pipeline/README.md

 ## 📄 License

-This project is provided for educational purposes.
+This project is provided for educational purposes and uses the MIT License.
 Please check individual library licenses (JAX, Flax, Hugging Face) for commercial use.

 ---